The South West Dementia Brain Bank

 BRACE has been a long-standing supporter of the South West Dementia Brain Bank (the Brain Bank), providing significant funding commitments since the charity’s creation in 1987.

-It is the largest dementia brain bank in the UK, with tissue samples from the bank underpinning researchers' work across the country.
+It is the largest dementia brain bank in the UK, with tissue samples from the bank underpinning dementia research projects across the country and globally.

-The Brain Bank does not receive government funding and is reliant on charities like BRACE and their supporters, to keep their work going.
+The Brain Bank does not receive government funding and is reliant on charities like BRACE to keep their work going.

 What is the Brain Bank?

-The Brain Bank is based in the Learning and Research building at Southmead Hospital in Bristol, and contains brain tissue from more than 1300 donors.
+The South West Dementia Brain Bank (SWDBB) is based in the Learning and Research building at Southmead Hospital in Bristol.
+It preserves and stores brain tissue from over 1,300 donors, including people who had various forms of dementia and older individuals without memory problems.

 Why is the Brain Bank important?

 The Brain Bank is a vital resource.
-You cannot get to clinical trial without using human brain tissue first.
+New treatments cannot get to clinical trial stage without using human brain tissue first.
 Without it, we wouldn’t have drugs for Alzheimer’s disease.

 For more information about the SWDBB, including how to become a brain donor, please click here